San zhi xiao zhu: The listing

 The phrase san zhi xiao zhu appears in the Ministry of Education's Chengyu Dictionary in an appendix section entitled "Movies and Novels"; other entries in the same section include The Seven Year Itch (七年之癢) and Pinocchio (小木偶奇遇記).
 It was first posted in late 2005; the earliest appearance of the entry in the Internet Archive dates to November 3, 2005.
 A report by Taiwan's TVBS claimed to have discovered that the Ministry of Education had removed the entry from the main body of the dictionary and refiled it into an appendix after the controversy erupted; however, the entry had actually been present in the appendix from its earliest listing.
 The entry itself reads:

 Children's story.
-There were three pigs in a forest, one carelessly build a house made of grass, another thought that a house of wood would be enough, and only the third pig diligently built a house made of bricks.
+There were three pigs in a forest; one carelessly built a house made of grass, another thought that a house of wood would be enough, and only the third pig diligently built a house made of bricks.
 A big wild wolf blew down the grass house in one breath, and the wood house in two breaths, and in the end the three pigs all had to hide inside the solid brick house before the big wild wolf gave up.
 Later, the phrase san zhi xiao zhu was borrowed to describe sound accomplishments which could only be achieved through diligence and avoidance of laziness.
 For example: "We have to remember the lesson of the three little pigs; since we are building a bridge today, we have to build a solid one."

 The initial version of the entry contained an error attributing the story to Hans Christian Andersen; the error was left uncorrected for over a year, until media reports pointed it out in January 2007.